yipmunallen/fourth-milestone-project/README.md

         - Recommended
     - The products page will also show any valid product search results
     - The number of results showing on the page will be displayed in the top left of the screen
-    - A banner stating the free delviery threshold is at the top of the screen
+    - A banner stating the free delivery threshold is at the top of the screen
     - Each product has the product name and product price under it, and an alternative image of the product shows on hover

 - **Product Details Page**